Ray Didinger: Playwright

-Didinger wrote a 75-minute play, "Tommy and Me", about his fight to get childhood hero, Tommy McDonald into the Pro Football Hall of Fame.
-As a child, Didinger spent a lot of time with McDonald at Eagles training camp in Hershey, Pennsylvania.
-The play "Portrays key moments in his friendship with McDonald."
+In 2016, Didinger wrote a 75-minute autobiographical play, Tommy and Me, about his lifelong connection with his childhood hero, Eagles wide receiver Tommy McDonald.
+The play follows Didinger as a young fan who befriended McDonald at the Eagles’ training camp in Hershey, Pennsylvania, and later as an adult sports writer who campaigned for years get McDonald elected into the Pro Football Hall of Fame.

 Personal

 Didinger is married to Philadelphia magazine restaurant critic Maria Gallagher and has two children, David and Kathleen.
 He also has an English Bulldog named Mack.
 Ray and his wife are active with HeavenSent Bulldog Rescue (“HeavenSent”) a New Jersey non-profit corporation, dedicated to the rescue and placement for adoption of Bulldogs.